trufnetwork/node/README.md

 Learn more about TRUF.NETWORK at [TRUF.NETWORK](https://truf.network).

 Want to join TN as a node operator?
-Follow the guidelines here: [truf-node-operator](https://github.com/trufnetwork/truf-node-operator)
+Follow the guidelines here: [Node Operator Guide](https://docs.truf.network/node-operator-guide)

 ### SDKs